Sanjūsangen-dō: History

 A popular kyūjutsu (archery) tournament known as Tōshiya ("passing arrow") was held at the west veranda of the temple for 255 years during the Edo period.
 The contest originated in the late 16th century dating back to 1606 when a samurai named Asaoka Heibei is said to have shot 51 arrows in rapid succession down the length of the veranda.
 In the beginning, archers shot arrows from the southern end of the veranda to the northern end where a curtain-like ornament was erected as a target.
 The contest gained popularity during the Edo period and by the late 17th century competitions between participants from the Owari and Kishū provinces were drawing big crowds.

 The duel between the famous warrior Miyamoto Musashi and Yoshioka Denshichirō, leader of the Yoshioka-ryū, is popularly believed to have been fought just outside Sanjūsangen-dō in 1604.

+Painting of Sanjūsangen-dō by Utagawa Toyoharu, c.
+1772–1781.

 In the second Sunday of January, the temple has an event known as the Rite of the Willow, where worshippers are touched on the head with a sacred willow branch to cure and prevent headaches, and a modern version of the Tōshiya, the Festival of the Great Target, is held on the west veranda, drawing roughly 2,000 participants from throughout Japan.
 Archers shoot arrows into targets approximately 50 - 100 centimeters in diameter and 60 meters (198 feet) away at the opposite end of the veranda.
 The festival was initially male-dominated, but in recent times it has shifted to being mainly women dressed in traditional kimonos, with the target being 120 meters (394 feet) away.

 Important features

 The main deity of the temple is Sahasrabhuja-arya-avalokiteśvara or the Thousand Armed Kannon.
 The statue of the main deity was created by the Kamakura sculptor Tankei and is a National Treasure of Japan.
 The temple also contains one thousand life-size statues of the Thousand Armed Kannon which stand on both the right and left sides of the main statue in 10 rows and 50 columns.
 Of these, 124 statues are from the original temple, rescued from the fire of 1249, while the remaining 876 statues were constructed in the 13th century.
 The statues are made of Japanese cypress clad in gold leaf.
-The temple is 120 - meter long.
+The temple is 120 meters long.
 Around the 1000 Kannon statues stand 28 statues of guardian deities.
 There are also two famous statues of Fūjin and Raijin.